 “I believe there will be many businesses, especially in countries where English is not their primary language, that will rely upon generative AI to write documentation and technical manuals.”

-He thinks that AI has the potential to write good documentation but then technical writers may have to shift their focus toward fact-checking and copy editing.
+He thinks AI has the potential to write good documentation, but technical writers may have to shift their focus to fact-checking and copyediting.

-Scott says, “Content that is created by generative AI will need to be fact-checked, and human writers will have to ensure that it is free of biases.”
+Scott says, “Content that generative AI creates will need to be fact-checked, and human writers will have to ensure that it is free of biases.”

-That means AI is bound to become another tool to use, helping supplement a technical writer’s work rather than replacing it.
+That means AI is bound to become another tool, helping supplement a technical writer’s work rather than replacing it.

 “Technical writers should be aware of developments in AI, particularly generative AI, and they should become familiar with the intricacies of the more mainstream AI applications such as ChatGPT, the new Bing, and Google Bard.”